lab-v2/PyEDCR/README.md

 # What is this?

 [`PyEDCR`](https://github.com/lab-v2/metacognitive_error_detection_and_correction_v2/tree/master) is a Python implementation of Error Detection and Correction Rules.
 The goal of PyEDCR is to use a set of conditions to learn when a machine learning model makes an incorrect prediction and to fix it to the correct prediction.
-The rules used in this package were constructed in this article:
+The theoretical foundations and formulations were given in:
 - https://arxiv.org/pdf/2308.14250.pdf

 # Installation